 - Tribal Council Representative

-- Attend both two 2-day training sessions
+- Attend a three-day training sessions

 - Actively participate in all discussions and training breakouts

 - Identify an appropriate substitute if the need arises